wp-plugins/mashsharer/readme.txt

 == Changelog ==

+= 2.1.6 =

+** if you install this version make sure to also update your Add-Ons which are improved by us as well **

+* New: Change width of large buttons in settings
+* New: New count up animation script which animates even shares in the format like 5.4k
+* Fix: Share button in FB popup not visible, popup window was too small on some screen resolutions
+* Fix: Some changes for better HTML5 compliance
+* Fix: Get FB share count instead total count / selectable
+* Fix: Delete label attribute from plus sign.
+Fix HTML5 W3C error.
+* Fix: Delete id mashsb-toogle to prevent duplicate use of duplicate id
+* Fix: Twitter popup opened twice when any other third party instance of Twitter tweet button is running
+* Fix: Reddit, Stumbleupon and Linkedin was not shown because of a blank character in the network array.
+* Tweak: Change css for the plus button.
+Cleaner and easier to adjust.
+* Tweak: remove id mashsbcount to prevent duplicate use of duplicate id
+* Tweak: Simplified the facebook sharer url

 = 2.1.5 =
 * Tweak: Cleaner and more attractive Whatsapp svg icon
 * Tweak: No more delay in hiding Whatsapp icon when share buttons not shown on mobile devices (needs network Add-On)